SommerEngineering/BugILikePostgres/README.md

 Now the users should be able to search this data, even partially.
 Let us assume that a user has entered the topics `["Artificial Intelligence", "Big Data", "Robotics"]`.
 Then the search for `"intelli"` should also find this entry.

 # Issue
-In the `Program.cs` you find four attempts to address the use case:
+In the `Program.cs` you find six attempts to address the use case:

-- 1st attempt, starting from [line 59](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L59): Regarding to your ["Array Type Mapping" documentation](https://www.npgsql.org/efcore/mapping/array.html), this seems to be the way to go.
+- 1st attempt, starting from [line 46](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L46): Regarding to your ["Array Type Mapping" documentation](https://www.npgsql.org/efcore/mapping/array.html), this seems to be the way to go.
 Using `Where(n => n.Topics.Any(s => EF.Functions.ILike(s, $"%{searchTerm1}%")))`.
 Unfortunately, this throws an `NullReferenceException`.
 Stacktrace:

 ```
 System.NullReferenceException: Object reference not set to an instance of an object.